asyncapi/website/pages/blog/2020-summary.md

 This year we explored paid adverts on LinkedIn.
 We had some money left from sponsors of our AsyncAPI conference but zero experience with LinkedIn.

-Luckily we have a fantastic community.
+Luckily, we have a fantastic community.
 One of the community members, [Dan Weese](https://www.linkedin.com/in/daniel-weese-53b27410/), helped us here.
-He did not only put us in contact with marketing expert, [Charles Serdou](https://www.linkedin.com/in/sardou/), but also covered his wages.
-Thank you Dan :pray:
+He did not only put us in contact with marketing expert, [Charles Serdou](https://www.linkedin.com/in/sardou/) but also covered his wages.
+Thank you, Dan :pray:

 This way, we covered only LinkedIn costs paying $1 074.08